codemagic-ci-cd/codemagic-docs/content/integrations/codepush-integration.md

 ---

 [**CodePush**](https://github.com/microsoft/code-push) is a cloud service that enables React Native developers to deploy mobile app updates directly to their users’ devices without re-deploying them to the stores.
-While the CodePush license is free for annual plan subscriptions, there is a possibility to enable a dedicated server.
+Codemagic offers a hosted and maintained CodePush server with a free license for annual plan subscriptions.
+Dedicated CodePush servers are available on request.
 To activate your team's CodePush account and for more information, please contact us [here](https://codemagic.io/contact/).

 ## Step by step guide to configure CodePush

 {{<notebox>}}
-****Note**: Skip to step 5 if CodePush is already configured for your project
+**Note**: Skip to step 5 if CodePush is already configured for your project.
 {{</notebox>}}

 1. Start with setting up CodePush in your React Native project by following the steps for [iOS](https://github.com/microsoft/react-native-code-push/blob/master/docs/setup-ios.md) and [Android](https://github.com/microsoft/react-native-code-push/blob/master/docs/setup-android.md)